 Located in an attractive valley surrounded by conifer-covered hills, this park features a campground next to what used to be a small lake created by a dam across the Eel River.
 Overlooking the former lake is the elegant Benbow Inn, built in the 1920s.
 Sadly a four-lane highway now cuts right through the middle of the campground and past the inn's otherwise splendid terrace.
 What's more, to save on maintenance and seismic retrofitting costs and to protect the salmon, the artificial lake is no longer filled, leaving a less-than-scenic gravel lakebed.
 In fact the park's name has been changed from "Benbow Lake State Recreation Area" to just "Benbow State Recreation Area"

-While the inn, its nice restaurant, and the campground remain popular, the park's day use area is little-used when the lake is empty; on a recent Labor Day weekend, it had all of two visitors.
-Without the lake, there really isn't much to see and do here.
+While the inn with its nice restaurant remain popular, the campground has been closed since 2013 and the park's day use area is little-used when the lake is empty; on a recent Labor Day weekend, it had all of two visitors.
+Without the lake and the campground, there really isn't much to see and do here.

-The park has a single trail loop that's mainly for the benefit of campers.
-In fact, unless you're camping, you can't park anywhere near the trailhead.
+The park has a single trail loop that was mainly for the benefit of campers.
+In fact, it's not possible to park anywhere near the trailhead.
 You have to park in the day-use area across the river, ford the river, and walk a half-mile to the trailhead.
-The trail can't be reached if the river is too high to cross; I don't know whether the trail can be reached when the lake is filled.
+The trail can't be reached if the river is too high to cross.

-The trail is surprisingly busy compared to the much more spectacular trails just a few minutes to the north.
-The well-built and -maintained trail actually passes through some old-growth redwoods on its way to a heavily-logged flat where a redwood mill once stood.
+When the campground was open, the trail was surprisingly busy compared to the much more spectacular trails just a few minutes to the north.
+The well-built trail actually passes through some old-growth redwoods on its way to a heavily-logged flat where a redwood mill once stood.
 However, the scenery along the trail, including the old growth, is pretty mundane.